Gangster Land

 Gangster Land (also titled In the Absence of Good Men) is a 2017 American action crime drama film directed by Timothy Woodward Jr. and starring Sean Faris, Milo Gibson, Jason Patric, Jamie-Lynn Sigler and Peter Facinelli.

 Plot

 The film tells the story of Al Capone's rise in the Chicago underworld from the perspective of Jack McGurn.
 McGurn, the successful amateur boxer, joins the Italian Mafia after the murder of his father and rises within the organization together with his friend Al Capone.
 Business flourishes, but the Italians and the Irish mafia around Dean "Dion" O'Banion and George "Bugs" Moran begin a fierce battle for criminal supremacy in the Chicago underworld, culminating in the so-called Saint Valentine's Day Massacre.

 Production

-In June 14, 2017, it was announced that Jason Patric joined the cast of the film.
-Gangster Land marks the debut of Mel Gibson's son, Milo Gibson, as the lead actor in a movie.
+On June 14, 2017, it was announced that Jason Patric joined the cast of the film.
+Gangster Landmarks the debut of Mel Gibson's son, Milo Gibson, as the lead actor in a movie.